 The theoretical considerations presented in this paper, supported by a small data set, suggest that a single parameter can be used to predict the presence of a double high water when a higher harmonic is added to a semi-diurnal tide.
 As we might expect, this parameter $-(b/a)r^2$ - depends on the amplitude and phase of the harmonic (compared to the semi-diurnal tide) and on the ratio of frequencies of harmonic and main tide.
-The data in table 1 can be divided into 4 categories: $(b/a)r^2 \leq 0$: no double high water is seen
+The data in Table 1 can be divided into four categories:

-$0.5 \le (b/a)r^2 \le 1.5$: a stand in the tide is observed, but no clear double high water

-$1.5 \le (b/a)r^2 \le \sim 10$: the regime of double high waters

-$(b/a)r^2 > 10$: the harmonic dominates and there is again no clear double high tide
+- $(b/a)r^2 \le 0$: no double high water is seen. - $0.5 \le (b/a)r^2 \le 1.5$: a stand in the tide is observed, but no clear double high water. - $1.5 \le (b/a)r^2 \le 10$: the regime of double high waters. - $(b/a)r^2 > 10$: the harmonic dominates and there is again no clear double high tide.

-5 In the terms posed in the introduction, it is necessary to place both lower and upper bounds on the criterion for a double high water to allow for the higher harmonic being too small and too large.
+In the terms posed in the introduction, it is necessary to place both lower and upper bounds on the criterion for a double high water to allow for the higher harmonic being too small and too large.

 A limitation of the theory, as presented here, is that it considers just a single higher harmonic added to the semi-diurnal tide.
 There will be places, and times, when this is appropriate.
 In the case of the data from Port Ellen we present here, the theory adequately represents the data for most of the time.
 The theory can be extended to include other harmonics in a straightforward way.
-The condition for the initial formation of a double high water by two harmonics added to the semi-diurnal tide, for

-10 way.
-The condition for the initial formation of a double high water by two harmonics added to the semi-diurnal tide, for example, can be written (note that Doodson and Warburg, 1941, discussed a triple harmonic case, but for amplitudes only):
+The condition for the initial formation of a double high water by two harmonics added to the semidiurnal tide, for example, can be written (note that Doodson and Warburg, 1941, discussed a triple-harmonic case, but for amplitudes only):

-$$\frac{b_1}{a}r_1^2 + \frac{b_2}{a}r_2^2 > 1 \tag{11}$$
+$$\frac{b_1}{a}r_1^2 + \frac{b_2}{a}r_2^2 > 1.$$ (11)

 Here, b_1 and b_2 are the amplitudes of the two harmonics and r_1^2 and r_2^2 are calculated from Eq.
 (7) with the appropriate phases.
 The time at the centre of the dip, t', is calculated from a modified form of Eq.
-(5) which allows for both harmonics
+(5) which allows for both harmonics acting together.

-15 acting together.
 It can happen that the two harmonics support each other in producing a double high water or (because the r_2 parameter can be negative) that one of the harmonics suppresses a double high water that would otherwise be formed by a single harmonic acting on its own.

 Turning now to the observations, it is, in fact, difficult to tell, in marginal cases, when there is a double high water by visual inspection alone.
-This is because, when the double high first forms, the dip between the two high waters is small - perhaps just

-20 a centimetre or so, and this is often at the noise level of the measurements.
+This is because, when the double high first forms, the dip between the two high waters is small - perhaps just a centimetre or so - and this is often at the noise level of the measurements.
 In this paper, we have tried to avoid this problem by referring to a tidal stand - that is, there is clearly a portion of the tidal record where the water level remains flat for a time, but it is difficult to say for sure if there is a double high tide.